vamsid07/Crypto-AI-Agent/README.md

 2. **Language Support**: The assistant can only respond in supported languages; some complex language-specific queries may result in incomplete answers.
 3. **Data Refresh Lag**: The "Refresh Data" button may take a few seconds to update due to API response times.
 4. **Limited Cryptocurrency Symbols**: The assistant recognizes popular crypto symbols, but less common tokens may not be supported.

 ---

-## 📜 License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----